stntngo/eggman/README.md

 # eggman

-eggman exposes a `sanic` server in such a way that makes it easy to use within the [jab](https://github.com/stntngo/jab) framework.
+eggman exposes a `starlette` server in such a way that makes it easy to use within the [jab](https://github.com/stntngo/jab) framework and ASGI.

 ## Examples